serebrov/notes/2014-12-19-aws-opsworks-mongo-and-nodejs.md

 ├── app
 ├── public
 ├── package.json
-├── server.js
+├── server.js - this is the main app entry point
 ├── ...
 └── test-app
-    ├── bin/www - this is the main app entry point
+    ├── bin/www - this is the test app entry point
     ├── app.js
     ├── ...
 ```